Welcome!

-Give Me a Clean Heart
+Give Me A Clean Heart

 Create in me a clean heart, O God.
 And renew a steadfast spirit in me.